Join a Team – Share your enthusiasm and / or expertise and have some fun in the process

 The Speed of Change at West Craigs

 West Craigs was once only called home by those who lived in the houses built in the late 1950s behind what is now the Casino at the Maybury, in West Craigs Avenue and West Craigs Crescent.
-There was a short stretch of housing on the main Turnhouse Road, a farmhouse part way along and cottages, and then Lennie Cottages beside Turnhouse Golf Course and the farm on the farside of that.
-Those of us with longer memories will recall the RAF base and housing towards the old airport and the oldest housing of all at the very end of the runway.
+There was a short stretch of housing on the main Turnhouse Road, a farmhouse part way along and four cottages, and then Lennie Cottages beside Turnhouse Golf Course and the farm on the farside of that.
+Those of us with longer memories will recall the RAF base and housing towards the old Turnhouse airport and the oldest housing of all at the very end of the runway.
 And of course the commercial units at the quarry and around the end of the runway.

 The building is not one style throughout.
 There is variety, there are parks, there are green spaces.
 Take a look at how it is shaping up.
 That variety makes it a lot more interesting than many of the new build areas around Edinburgh at present.